electrogram-project/encefalogramma/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache License 2.0.
 See `LICENSE.txt` for more information.

 ## Credits